xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SHOW.DIALOG**(dialog\_sheet)

-Dialog\_sheet    is the name of the dialog sheet to run.
+Dialog\_sheet&nbsp;&nbsp;&nbsp;&nbsp;is the name of the dialog sheet to run.
 If omitted, the active sheet will be the sheet that is run.
 If this function is run on a sheet other than a dialog sheet, this function returns the \#VALUE error value.

 **Remarks**